 Standing Against Racism and Injustice

-The death of George Floyd in Minneapolis and other recent events – including the resulting protests and police responses – have highlighted longstanding injustices experienced by people of color in the United States.
+The death of George Floyd in Minneapolis and other recent events in 2020 and 2021, including the resulting protests and police responses, have highlighted longstanding injustices experienced by people of color in the United States.

 - Additional statements in solidarity